Greco-Turkish Mixed Arbitral Tribunal: Interpretation of the Greco-Turkish Agreement (1928)

 In 1928, the League of Nations requested an advisory opinion from the Permanent Court of International Justice (PCIJ) regarding the tribunal's authority under Article IV of the Final Protocol.
 The PCIJ clarified that the Mixed Commission held the exclusive right to initiate arbitration and decide whether the conditions for arbitration were met.

 This ruling was significant in defining the tribunal's scope of authority and streamlining arbitration processes.
 It also reinforced the independence of international bodies in resolving intergovernmental disputes.

 Property restitution disputes

 The tribunal dealt with numerous claims related to the valuation and compensation of properties left behind by displaced populations.
 These cases often involved complex questions of ownership, inheritance, and the valuation of abandoned assets.

-Challenges and criticism

-The Greco-Turkish Mixed Arbitral Tribunal faced several challenges, including: